-- A proposed new policy would establish a requirement that, for proposed applications to expand the Urban Cluster boundary, 25% of the increase in the potential maximum number of residential units must be designated as affordable to households with income at or below 80% of Area Median Income (AMI) for 30 years.
+- A proposed new policy would establish a requirement that, for proposed applications to expand the Urban Cluster boundary, 25% of the additional residential units realized through the Urban Cluster expansion must be designated as affordable to households with income at or below 80% of Area Median Income (AMI) for 30 years.
+As a density bonus, the affordable residential units shall not be counted toward the maximum allowable residential density for any eventual development on the property.
 It is noted that the County's Planning Commission recommended that the required affordability level for this policy should be 50% AMI.
-See Future Land Use Element Policy 7.1.3(e). - Proposed new policies would a establish a requirement that, for proposed land use change applications that increase the allowable residential density on a property, 10% of the increase in the potential maximum number of residential units would be required to be designated as affordable to households with income at or below 80% AMI for 30 years.
+See Future Land Use Element Policy 7.1.3(e). - Proposed new policies would a establish a requirement that, for proposed future land use map change applications that increase the allowable residential density on a property, 10% of the additional residential units realized through the change would be required to be designated as affordable to households with income at or below 80% AMI for 30 years.
 See Future Land Use Element Policy 7.1.4.